jimasp/behave-vsc/README.md

 - Do you have the latest version of the extension installed?
 The problem may have been fixed in a newer release.
 (Please note that the latest version you can install is determined by your vscode version, so you may need to update vscode first.)

 - Have you recently upgraded vscode, and does your python/behave environment match the one tested for this release?
-You can check the environment tested for each release in [github](https://github.com/jimasp/behave-vsc/releases) and downgrade as required.
+You can check the environment tested for each release on [github](https://github.com/jimasp/behave-vsc/releases) and downgrade as required.

 - If you are getting different results running all tests vs running a test separately, then it is probably due to lack of test isolation.